 When To Hire a Professional

 You’ll want to hire a pro if you face complex repairs such as replacing the heat exchanger, motor, or other major components.
 Also, make sure to call an expert if your furnace is under warranty, as the manufacturer may cover your bill.
-Incorrect repairs may void the warranty, so it’s best to leave maintenance to the experts who can ensure the job is done correctly.
+Incorrect repairs may void the warranty, so it’s best to leave furnace maintenance to the experts who can ensure the job is done correctly.

 Homeowners can do many other less challenging repairs themselves.
 This includes cleaning or replacing filters, checking electrical connections, or cleaning the blower wheel.
 If you can diagnose and identify the problem, you may be able to make repairs without having to call a professional.
 However, problems with the gas line can be dangerous and should be left to trained technicians.
+If you have a home warranty plan with furnace coverage, consider reaching out to them as well.

 DIY vs. Professional Furnace Repair